someone2639/sm64ex-alo/README.md

 RM2C is the tool I developed to be able to port romhacks: [RM2C](https://gitlab.com/scuttlebugraiser/rom-manger-2-c)

+When using the data from RM2C, make sure to set RM2C to 1 in the makefile.

 ### Changes to Master Branch

  * Skinned Mario Model